 Sky already boasts a range of comms offerings, with the UK firm well invested in home broadband, TV, and telephony.
 This is its first foray into mobile networks, however.

-Jeremy Darroch, Sky’s Group Chief Executive, said: “As the UK’s leading brand for home entertainment and communications, Sky has a proven ability to launch new services, at scale.”
+Jeremy Darroch, Sky’s Group Chief Executive, said: “As the UK’s leading brand for home entertainment and communications,

 “We know our 11.5 million customers trust Sky to offer them the best quality and choice and have an appetite to take more from us.”